Britain's madrassas have faced more than 400 allegations of physical abuse in the past three years, a BBC investigation has discovered.

 In Lancashire, police added that children as young as six had reported being punched in the back, slapped, kicked and having their hair pulled.

-In several cases, pupils said they were hit with sticks or other implements.'No justification'
+In several cases, pupils said they were hit with sticks or other implements.

 The number of cases appeared to be rising - among those councils which broke down the figures by year, there were 89 allegations of physical abuse in 2009, 178 in 2010 and 146 in the first nine months of this year.